 On January 18, 2017, CP Renovables entered into a stock option agreement with its then chairman and general manager (or CEO), Guillermo Pablo Reca ("the minority shareholder"), pursuant to a stock option plan approved by CP Renovables' shareholders on April 28, 2016.
-Under the stock option agreement, the minority shareholder had the obligation, for a three-year term, to (i) develop the CP Renovables business by, among other things, facilitating investments, proposing acquisitions and business opportunities for the expansion of renewable energy projects, and (ii) lead the development of the exclusions, at any time prior to the seventh anniversary of the date of execution of the stock option agreement.
-This latter right to purchase up to 10% of the fully diluted capital stock of CP Renovables, in whole or in part, in one or more acquisitions, at any time prior to the seventh anniversary of the date of execution of the stock option agreement.
-This latter right to purchase up to 10% of the fully diluted capital stock of CP Renovables is composed by the right to acquire (a) 63,058,342 class B shares of CP Renovables (the "Initial Option Shares"), and (b) an additional number of class B shares which, in the aggregate with the Initial Option Shares (assuming all are purchased) has been agreed in US\$3,963,690, while the purchase price of any Additional Option Shares will be the U.S. dollar equivalent (based on the exchange rate at the time of the relevant capital increase) of the subscription price per share paid for the shares of CP Renovables issued pursuant to such capital increases.
-The stock option agreement includes adjustments and antidilution protections, including with respect to in-kind capital increases and dividend distributions by CP Renovables.
+Under the stock option agreement, the minority shareholder had the obligation, for a three-year term, to (i) develop the CP Renovables business by, among other things, facilitating investments, proposing acquisitions and business opportunities for the expansion of renewable energy projects, and (ii) lead the development of the existing projects of CP Renovables.
+In addition, the minority shareholder has the right to purchase up to 10% of the fully diluted capital stock of CP Renovables, in whole or in part, in one or more acquisitions, at any time prior to the seventh anniversary of the date of execution of the stock option agreement.
+This latter right to purchase up to 10% of the fully diluted capital stock of CP Renovables is composed by the right to acquire (a) 63,058,342 class B shares of CP Renovables (the "Initial Option Shares"), and (b) an additional number of class B shares which, in the aggregate with the Initial Option Shares, should be equal to 10% of any capital stock increase made since the execution of the stock option agreement (the "Additional Option Shares").
+The aggregate price for the Initial Option Shares (assuming all are purchased) has been agreed in US\$3,963,690, while the purchase price of any Additional Option Shares will be the U.S. dollar equivalent (based on the exchange rate at the time of the relevant capital increase) of the subscription price per share paid for the shares of CP Renovables issued pursuant to such capital increases.
+The stock option agreement includes adjustments and anti-dilution protections, including with respect to in-kind capital increases and dividend distributions by CP Renovables, and other transactions such as stock splits and redenomination of par value.
+In addition, the minority shareholder

 On November 15, 2023, the minority shareholder exercised the option and acquired the Initial Option Shares and the Additional Option Shares which, in the aggregate, amount to 3,216,342,299 class B shares, representing 10% of the capital stock of CP Renovables.
-The stock option was excercised within the term established in the contract.
+The stock option was exercised within the term established in the contract.